followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/headerFilter/dataSource.md

 A configuration object of the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/).
 Learn more about the **DataSource** and the DevExtreme Data Layer concept from the [Data Layer](/Documentation/Guide/Data_Layer/Data_Layer/) topic.

 - **Function**
-A function enables you to switch between data sources based on a condition.
+A function enables you to switch data sources based on a condition.
 It must return either an array of objects or a **DataSource** configuration object.

 As an example, see the following code, which implements the data source for the header filter in a column that contains dates.
 Here, the data source is a **DataSource** configuration object.